stablecog/stablecog/src/lib/md/privacy.md

 We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal information.

-Stablecog, Inc. has not disclosed, sold, or shared any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
-Stablecog, Inc. will not sell or share personal information in the future belonging to website visitors, users, and other consumers.
+Synthica, Inc. has not disclosed, sold, or shared any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
+IWANDO LLC, (Synthica). will not sell or share personal information in the future belonging to website visitors, users, and other consumers.

 #### Your rights with respect to your personal data